ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 - R: Read-Only mode
 - W: Read/Write mode (default mode)
 - A: Read/Add mode.
-This mode disallows the alteration/deletion of data.
+This mode does not allow the alteration/deletion of data.

 #### Reference Table